nmundhra/web50-projects-2020-project1/README.md

-# Project 1
+# Book Search and review website

-Web Programming with Python and JavaScript
+Web Programming with Python and JavaScript - The project is to showcase my coding skills.
 "# web50-projects-2020-project1"

 The project uses the flask framework to create a book review website.
 Database is postgresql.

 Following technologies are used: ## Python, Flask, SQLalchemy, ninja 2, html and css.
+The site also use the goodreads API to display the review counts for a particular book.

 # templates: